-RSC's WOLF HALL and BRING UP THE BODIES Transfer to the Aldwych Theatre Tonight
+RSC's WOLF HALL and BRING UP THE BODIES to Transfer to the Aldwych Theatre, May 1-Sept 6

-Playful Productions and the Royal Shakespeare Company's sell-out productions of Wolf Hall and Bring Up the Bodies transfer to the Aldwych Theatre from tonight, 1 May, for a strictly limited season until 6 September.
+Playful Productions and the Royal Shakespeare Company have announced that the sell-out productions of Wolf Hall and Bring Up the Bodies will transfer to the Aldwych Theatre from 1 May for a strictly limited season until 6 September.
 RSC Members Priority Booking opens at 10am on Thursday 6 March.
 Public Booking opens at 10am on Monday 10 March.

 Hilary Mantel's enormously popular books have been adapted for the first time for the stage in two parts by Mike Poulton.
 The adaptations were commissioned by Playful Productions who worked in collaboration with the RSC to bring them to the stage.
 Directed by Jeremy Herrin, the productions have been met with universal acclaim with tickets quickly selling out at the Swan Theatre in Stratford-upon-Avon.
 These two plays tell the compelling story of the political rise to power of Thomas Cromwell from blacksmith's boy to Henry VIII's right hand man, and have been playing in repertoire since December.